planetfederal/workshops/workshops/geoserver/slides/slides.rst

     On the next screen, a list of layers in the store is displayed.
 Since we are working with a GeoTIFF, there is only a single layer.
 Click the Publish link to configure the layer.

     This is the layer configuration page.
-There are many settings on this page, most of which we don’t need to work with just now.
+There are many settings on this page, most of which we don't need to work with just now.
 We will return to some of these settings later.

 --------------------------------------------------